-James Collins, Chris Herd and Fabian Delph have all been fined by the club after being involved in a fracas on Tuesday morning after their end of season awards ceremonyAston Villa have fined three members of its first team squad after they were involved in a dispute outside a nightclub in the early hours of Tuesday morning.
+James Collins, Chris Herd and Fabian Delph have all been fined by the club after being involved in a fracas on Tuesday morning after their end of season awards ceremonyAston Villa have fined three members of their first-team squad after they were involved in a dispute outside a nightclub in the early hours of Tuesday morning.

 James Collins, Chris Herd and Fabian Delph have all been disciplined by the club for their part in the incident which occurred after the club's end of season awards ceremony, although the latter has been dealt with more leniently after he was believed to have been acting as a peacemaker.